Zirochkaa/medication-notification/README.md

-# Medication reminder
+# Medication notification

-This repository contains pet project designed for sending reminders for taking medications :)
+This repository contains pet project - telegram bot designed for sending reminders (notifications) for taking medications :)

 ### Link to the working site here - [#todo]().